Australia lower boom to win Commonwealth hoops gold

-Gold Coast, Australia, April 15, 2018 (AFP) - - Australia's supporting cast stepped up to capture Commonwealth Games basketball gold on Sunday as the "Boomers" battered sorry Canada 87-47 in a lopsided men's final.
+Gold Coast (Australia) (AFP) - Australia's supporting cast stepped up to capture Commonwealth Games basketball gold on Sunday as the "Boomers" battered sorry Canada 87-47 in a lopsided men's final.

 The hosts won the title without the likes of regular starters Ben Simmons, Joe Ingles, Matthew Dellavedova and Patty Mills, who were absent due to their NBA commitments.